asalexanderlee/bootcamp-1/README.md

 1. What is a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)? (+ [Using Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises))
 2. What is Promise.all?
 3. What is a callback?
+4. How does `this` work in javascript?
-4. What is an arrow function?
+5. What is an arrow function?
 What's different about arrow functions?
-5. What is going on here?
+6. What is going on here?
    Can you rewrite with function() instead of => ?

 ```javascript